 - Shravan End Date – Thursday, 15 August 2019

 Shravan Month 2019 Dates for Western and Southern India (Maharashtra, Karnataka, Andhra Pradesh, Telangana, Tamil Nadu, Goa and Gujarat)

 - Shravan Start Date – Friday, 2 August 2019

 - Shravan End Date – Friday, 30 August 2019

 The calculation of the Shravan month varies in North Indian and the South Indian calendar.
 The South Indian calendar follows the Amavasyant Lunar Calendar and is followed in the Indian states of Maharashtra, Goa, Andhra Pradesh, Karnataka, Gujarat and Tamil Nadu.
 The North Indian calendar is followed in the states of Uttar Pradesh, Madhya Pradesh, Bihar, Himachal Pradesh, Punjab and Rajasthan.

 The Sun entering the Zodiac Leo marks the onset of Shravan month according to Vedic Astrology and it starts in a New Moon Day.

 The month of Shravan is especially significant to worship Lord Shiva and Goddess Parvati.
 Therefore 3 major types of fasts are observed during this period which is as follows:

 - Mondays: The weekday that is most favorite to Lord Shiva is Monday.
+Also known as Sawam Somwar.
 It is known that offering Pooja to Lord Shiva on a Monday gets you great results.